grafana/pyroscope/docs/sources/configure-client/grafana-agent/_index.md

 ---
-title: "Grafana Alloy and Grafana Agent"
+title: "Grafana Alloy"
-menuTitle: "Grafana Alloy and Grafana Agent"
+menuTitle: "Grafana Alloy"
-description: "Send data from your application via using Grafana Alloy or Grafana Agent."
+description: "Send data from your application via using Grafana Alloy."
 weight: 10
 aliases:
   - /docs/phlare/latest/configure-client/grafana-agent/
 ---

-# Grafana Alloy and Grafana Agent
+# Grafana Alloy

 You can send data from your application using Grafana Alloy (preferred) or Grafana Agent (legacy) collectors.
 Both collectors support profiling with eBPF, Java, and Golang in pull mode.

-[Grafana Alloy](https://grafana.com/docs/alloy/latest/) is a vendor-neutral distribution of the OpenTelemetry (OTel) Collector.
+[Grafana Alloy](https://grafana.com/docs/alloy/<ALLOY_VERSION>/) is a vendor-neutral distribution of the OpenTelemetry (OTel) Collector.
 Alloy uniquely combines the very best OSS observability signals in the community.
-Grafana Alloy uses configuration file written using River.
+Grafana Alloy uses configuration files written in Alloy configuration syntax.
+For  more information, refer to the [Alloy configuration syntax](https://grafana.com/docs/alloy/<ALLOY_VERSION>/get-started/configuration-syntax/).

 Alloy is the recommended collector instead of Grafana Agent.
 New installations should use Alloy.

-{{< docs/shared lookup="agent-deprecation.md" source="alloy" version="next" >}}

-Grafana Agent is a powerful tool for collecting and forwarding profiling data.
-With the introduction of support for eBPF and continuing support for Golang in pull mode, Grafana Agent has become even more versatile in its capabilities.
+The instructions in this section explain how to use Alloy.

 {{< admonition type="note" >}}
-Refer to [Available profiling types]({{< relref "../../view-and-analyze-profile-data/profiling-types#available-profiling-types" >}}) for a list of profile types supported.
+Refer to [Available profiling types]({{< relref "../../view-and-analyze-profile-data/profiling-types#available-profiling-types" >}}) for a list of supported profile types.
 {{< /admonition >}}

+## Legacy collector, Grafana Agent

+{{< docs/shared lookup="agent-deprecation.md" source="alloy" version="next" >}}

+Grafana Agent is a legacy tool for collecting and forwarding profiling data.
+Agent supports for eBPF and Golang in pull mode.
+For information about Agent, refer to [Grafana Agent Flow](https://grafana.com/docs/agent/<AGENT_VERSION>/flow/).

+Instructions for using Grafana Agent is available in documentation for Pyroscope v1.8 and earlier.

 ## eBPF profiling